 Lastly, put the tray in the oven and bake the muffins for 18-20 minutes, or until a toothpick inserted inside comes out clean.
 Then let the muffins cool and enjoy!

-- Be sure to use smooth, natural peanut butter rather than sweetened peanut butter for these muffins.
+- Be sure to use smooth, natural peanut butter rather than sweetened peanut butter for these healthy protein muffins.

-- I recommend using a vanilla protein powder, or an unflavoured protein powder for these muffins.
+- I recommend using a vanilla protein powder for making these muffins.

 - Use room temperature eggs for best results.

-- Be sure to use ripe or over-ripe bananas to make these muffins.
+- Use ripe or over-ripe bananas to make these muffins.
 They won't work out if your bananas are still green.

 - If you can't have almond flour I would use cashew flour instead.

-- To make these muffins gluten free: use gluten free oatmeal and gluten free protein powder.
+- To make these muffins gluten free: use certified gluten-free oatmeal and gluten-free protein powder.

 - To keep these muffins refined sugar free be sure to use chocolate chips or chocolate chunks sweetened with coconut sugar.